 The Department of Defense ("DoD") Safe Helpline offers crisis support service for members of the DoD (military) community affected by sexual assault.
 It provides live, one-on-one advice, support, and information to the worldwide DoD community.
 The service is anonymous, secure, and available 24/7 – providing victims with the help they need, anytime, anywhere.

 It Happened to Alexa Foundation

-The purpose of the It Happened to Alexa Foundation is to help support rape survivors through the trauma of the criminal trial, in the hopes that more survivors will go through with the prosecution in order to put these perpetrators behind bars.
+The It Happened to Alexa Foundation helps support rape survivors through the trauma of the criminal trial in the hopes that more survivors will go through with the prosecution in order to put these perpetrators behind bars.
 Established in 2003, the foundation assists rape victims’ families throughout the United States with travel expenses during the litigation process.

 Parents for Megan’s Law and the Crime Victims Center